-Year 12 students generally work as a combined class of boys and girls.
-The purpose is to prepare students for the working environment of current industry and company practices.
-The content of the course increases complexity and expectations of execution to promote artistic expression, aplomb and tertiary level skills in classical ballet technique.
+Year 12 students generally work as a single class.
+The purpose is to prepare students for the working environment of tertiary training and subsequent company practices.
+The content of the course increases in complexity and expectations of execution to promote consistent artistic expression, aplomb and skill in classical ballet technique.